What to do if…

 Do not do these things

-• Do not leave them alone if they’re saying they can’t go on, seem severely confused, or you’re worried they might hurt themselves or collapse.
+- Do not leave them alone if they are saying they cannot go on, seem severely confused, may hurt themselves, or may collapse.

-• Do not argue with their grief, demand they “be strong”, or force big decisions (funeral, house, finances) today.
+- Do not argue with their grief, demand they “be strong”, or force decisions about the funeral, home, belongings, money, or family arrangements today.

-• Do not try to “fix” it with alcohol, sedatives not prescribed to them, or extra doses of medication.
+- Do not try to calm them with alcohol, sedatives not prescribed to them, or extra doses of medication.

-• Do not drive them anywhere if they’re too distressed to travel safely (shaking, panicking, dissociated, faint).
+- Do not drive them anywhere yourself if they are too distressed to travel safely, fainting, heavily sedated, dissociated, or physically unwell.

 What to do now

-6. Get bereavement-specific support in motion.
-Call Cruse Bereavement Support (national helpline) or a local branch.
-If the person who died was known to a local hospice, ask the hospice if they offer bereavement support for families (many do).
+Put bereavement-specific support in motion.
+Contact Cruse Bereavement Support in England, Wales or Northern Ireland, or Cruse Scotland in Scotland.
+If the person who died was known to a local hospice, ask the hospice whether bereavement support is available for family members.

 What can wait